Drop servicing is a very profitable and fulfilling business model.

 A website is currently merely a time-consuming distraction.
 I’ll say it again: You don’t need a website to get your first client.

-The main aim is to show to potential clients that you are trustworthy.
+The primary aim is to show to potential clients that you are trustworthy.

 But working with folks who already trust you and know you’re legit is the quickest method to get your first clients.